 Deposits with ceding undertakings

 Deposits with ceding undertakings are funds held by Lloyd’s Europe on behalf of the Syndicate to settle Part VII claims.
-In addition, deposits with ceding undertakings includes other amounts paid in advance to reinsurers under the Syndicate’s reinsurance arrangements.
-These funds are held at fair value in the balance sheet.
+These funds are held at amortised cost in the balance sheet.

 [Syndicate to detail any other deposits with ceding undertakings]